SoNIC

 Work with a faculty mentor from the Cornell Bowers College of Computing and Information Science.

-Learn about the benefits and process of obtaining a graduate degree.
+Learn about the benefits and processes of obtaining a graduate degree.

-Connect with peers and engage in a skill-building research project.
+Participate in community-building socials and engage in a research team project.

-Discover research-oriented career pathways in computing and information science.
+Discover research-oriented career pathways in the field of technology.

 Talk with current Ph.D. students about their graduate experience.